 Our beautiful, sweet dog Mae passed away.
 Death is never easy, but when it’s an unexpected loss it’s hard to know what to do next.
-When a your beloved pet dies it’s difficult on everyone, kids and adults alike.
+When your beloved pet dies it’s difficult for everyone, kids and adults alike.

-If you’re here, I’m so sorry for the loss of your furry (or not so furry) friend.
+If you’re a pet owner here to find out how to cope, I’m so sorry for the loss of your furry (or not so furry) friend.

 Mae was part of our family for the past 2 1/2 years but boy it seemed like a lifetime.